-Providing food, water, and shelter, as well as health services, is critical to the welfare of the world’s 65 million forcibly displaced people.
-Specific to health care, medical translation services address language barriers but do not support a culturally engaged continuum of care across services and over time.
-To ensure refugee wellbeing, we join the best practices of clinicians with the hands-on work and perspectives of community members and organizations, fostering an integration of both knowledge and services.
+Providing food, water, and shelter is critical to the welfare of the world’s 65 million forcibly displaced people; so too is health care.
+Medical translation services address language barriers, but do not support a culturally engaged continuum of care.
+To ensure refugee wellbeing, we join the best practices of clinicians with the hands-on work of community organizations, fostering an integration of both knowledge and services.

 By Isok Kim